casjohns13/Investigating_Netflix_Movies_Project/README.md

-# 1. DataCamp Project: Investigating Netflix Movies
+# 1. Investigating Netflix Movies

 Netflix!
 What started in 1997 as a DVD rental service has since exploded into one of the largest entertainment and media companies.